 Low Blow: This is any punch that is thrown or strays below the waistband of a boxer’s trunks.
-It can also be an imaginary line at the base of the midsection, where the referee had deemed illegal.
+It can also be an imaginary line at the base of the midsection where the referee deemed illegal.

 Main Event: The most recognizable or main fight on a card.

 Mauler: Most often this is used to describe a fighter who likes to fight wildly on the inside and use roughhouse tactics to nullify their opponent’s effectiveness.

 Majority Decision: (awarded by the majority of the judges) When two of the three judges score it for one fighter, while the third judge scores it a draw.